The act creates the orphaned wells mitigation enterprise (enterprise) in the department of natural resources for the purpose of:

 - For operators with production that exceeds a threshold to be determined by rules of the commission, $225 for each well.

-Money collected as mitigation fees is credited to the orphaned wells mitigation enterprise cash fund (fund), which is created in the bill.
+Money collected as mitigation fees is credited to the orphaned wells mitigation enterprise cash fund (fund), which is created in the act.

-The bill also creates the orphaned wells mitigation enterprise board (enterprise board) and requires the enterprise board to administer the enterprise and, at least annually, to:
+The act also creates the orphaned wells mitigation enterprise board (enterprise board) and requires the enterprise board to administer the enterprise and, at least annually, to:

 - Consider whether the mitigation fee amounts should be increased or reduced, based on current circumstances and reasonably anticipated future expenditures from the fund;